codiechanel/simple-pack/README.md

 - Uses the latest Babel that allows you to target specific browser versions.
 - Built-in post css
 - *one time global install (makes your project folder leaner)
+- Netlify lambda support.
+Now you have one build tool to compile react and node js scripts.
+- 68 mb install size.

 ## Why I created this?